Chancellorship of Rachel Reeves

 Rachel Reeves became Chancellor of the Exchequer on 5 July 2024, upon her appointment by Prime Minister Keir Starmer, following Labour's victory in the 2024 general election.
 She succeeded Conservative chancellor Jeremy Hunt, and became the first woman to hold the office of Chancellor in its 708-year history.
+Reeves received poor satisfaction ratings in polls while Chancellor.

-In this role she has adhered to "modern supply-side economics", an economic policy that focuses on infrastructure, education and labour supply by rejecting tax cuts and deregulation.
-It is heavily inspired by Joe Biden's economic policy, particularly his Inflation Reduction Act.
+In this role Reeves adhered to "modern supply-side economics", an economic policy that focuses on infrastructure, education and labour supply by rejecting tax cuts and deregulation.
+It was heavily inspired by Joe Biden's economic policy, particularly his Inflation Reduction Act.
 She coined the term securonomics in 2023 to refer to her version of this economic policy.
+Early into her tenure, Reeves established the National Wealth Fund, scrapped certain winter fuel payments, cancelled several infrastructure projects, and announced numerous public sector pay rises.
+She presented her first budget in October 2024, where she introduced the largest tax rises at a budget since March 1993.
+She presented her second budget in November 2025, where she introduced further tax rises.

+Reeves was sacked from the role on 20 July 2026, when Starmer was succeeded by Andy Burnham.
+She reportedly turned down another "big job" in the Burnham government and instead chose to return to the backbenches.

 Background

 Rachel Reeves was appointed Shadow Chancellor in May 2021, following a shadow cabinet reshuffle.
 Over her three years in office, Reeves proposed to scrap tuition fees, no re-introduction in a cap on bankers' bonuses, and a plan to nationalise the railways.